Precision Mensuration

 For accurate, repeatable

-measurements, insure the surface plate, height gage, &
+measurements, insure the surface plate, height gauge, &

 scribe working surfaces are free of debris/grit.